jundalisay/spblist/content/en/social/supersociology/solutions/constitutional-virtues.md

 ---
 title: "Constitutional Virtues"
-description: "Constitutional Virtues are a list of democratically chosen virtues that a nation lives by as the foundation of its constitution and laws.
-It will help unify the interpretation of the law and prevent ambiguity.
-This then will lead to a better justice system"
+description: "Constitutional Virtues are a list of democratically chosen virtues that a nation lives by as the foundation of its constitution and laws"
 date: 2019-02-20
 image: "/photos/objects/king.jpg"
 writer: